GibsonFR/PersistentCosmetics/README.md

 # PersistentCosmetics

 ## Features
-- Save any cosmetic item from your inventory **permanently**, even after trading or selling it.
+- Save any cosmetic outfit from your inventory **permanently**, even after trading or selling items on this outfit.
-- Customize and manage your outfit directly in-game.
+- Manage your outfit directly in-game.
+- Loop option to display them

 ---